Search Posts

 Most political parties in parliamentary democracies run on regional platforms as opposed to national ones.
 This increases the likelihood that local communities will have their issues heard by the government.

-Only 35 states were able to sustain a stable uninterrupted democracy globally from 1976 to 2006.
-According to the freedom house political index, the parliamentary systems were used in 90% of these states.
-Only Costa Rica, Colombia, Venezuela, and the united states have had continuous democracies and even some of those have had dubious results.
+Only 35 states were able to sustain a stable, uninterrupted democracy globally from 1976 to 2006.
+Since there is only one party in power, they can be extremely stable and don’t have to worry about elections significantly altering the balance of power and resulting in the fall of the government.
+According to the Freedom House Political Index, parliamentary systems were used in 90% of these states.
+Only Costa Rica, Colombia, Venezuela, and the United States have had continuous democracies, and even some of those have had dubious results.
 In addition to lowering the likelihood of dictatorships arising and conflicts between the executive and judicial branches of government, they are also less likely to experience military coups.

 It is simple to organize parties

-Any group or organization has the ability to create a party or coalition that reflects a common personal viewpoint and then have that group or organization represented in the government. it can be challenging to gain any traction in the US.
-It can be difficult for factions of the two major political parties to be represented, such as the republican party and tea party.
+By controlling executive power, parliament may guarantee regular changes and greater control over the lifespan of governments.
+Any group or organization can create a party or coalition that reflects a common personal viewpoint and then have that group or organization represented in the government. it can be challenging to gain any traction in the US.
+It can be difficult for factions of the two major political parties to be represented, such as the Republican Party and the Tea Party.

 Encourages cooperation